RazoomGD/geode-object-groups/about.md

 ## Configuring groups

-Starting from version <cy>2.0.0</c> you can configure groups right from the game - just press the "settings" button at the right bottom corner of the blocks tab.
+Starting from version <cy>2.0.0</c> you can configure groups right from the game - just press the "settings" button at the right bottom corner of the build tab.

 You can find the detailed explanation of the group editing features [here](https://github.com/RazoomGD/geode-object-groups/blob/v2/Configuring%20Object%20Groups%20v2.md).